Babtsov/learning/git/README.md

-git diff 		    | shows the difference between the working directory and the staging area<br> (for only the files that are being tracked) git diff --cached           | shows the diff between staging area and the last commit git diff HEAD               | shows the diff between working ahea git commit -m "message"     | permanently stores file changes from the staging area in the repository git commit -a -m "message"  | stage and commit at the same time git log                     | to show commit history
+git diff 		    | shows the difference between the working directory and the staging area<br> (for only the files that are being tracked) git diff --cached           | shows the diff between staging area and the last commit git diff HEAD               | shows the diff between working ahea git commit -m "msg"         | permanently stores file changes from the staging area in the repository git commit -a -m "msg"      | stage and commit at the same time git commit --amend -m "msg" | amends the changes to the prev commit git log                     | to show commit history

 	Git Command         |       Description